Cost & Benefit Support Information

 As a commercial insurance plan enrollee, your plan may cover prescription medications.
 Your prescription medication benefits may cover XARELTO® after your hip replacement surgery.
 This coverage varies from plan to plan.
 Usually, private payers do not have specific rules about covering treatments like XARELTO®, but you, your doctor, or the hospital may need to check with your plan to see if you can get coverage for XARELTO®.

-Can private payers cover my XARELTO® (rivaroxaban tablets) therapy?
+Can private payers cover my XARELTO® (rivaroxaban) therapy?